 Dealing with head lice is something most school officials and some parents are familiar with.
 If your child has head lice, you may wonder if the family dog is at risk of catching them or if the kids caught the lice from the cat.
 A lice parasite infection is termed pediculosis, no matter what species of animal is affected by lice.

-Lice are species-specific, meaning that there is a different species of lice for each animal species that they depend on.
+Lice are species-specific, which means there is a different species of lice for each animal species that they depend on.

-Human lice need human blood to survive, dog lice need dog blood, and so on.
-Therefore, if your child comes home from school with a diagnosis of head lice, your dog, cat, or other pets in the household are not at risk from catching the lice or hatching eggs.
-Conversely, while not as common in dogs and cats, the species of lice that live on dogs and cats are not able to live on humans.
+Human lice need human blood to survive; dog lice need dog blood and so on.
+Therefore, if your child comes home from school with a diagnosis of head lice, your dog, cat or other pets in the household are not at risk of catching the lice or hatching eggs.
+Conversely, while lice are not common in dogs and cats, the species of lice that live on dogs and cats are not able to live on humans.